OctopusDeploy/blog/blog/2021-07/octo-as-target/index.md

 * [How can I easily coordinate multiple project deployments?](https://trello.com/c/9IZmL1Oa/159-how-can-i-easily-coordinate-multiple-project-deployments)
 * [How can I see and promote all the releases in test not currently in staging?](https://trello.com/c/4IokRDDO/162-how-can-i-see-and-promote-all-the-releases-in-test-not-currently-in-staging)

 There is a common pattern to these issues.
 Interacting with 10 things (tenants, roles, projects, deployments etc) is manageable, if tedious.
 Interacting with 100's of resources is time consuming and frustrating.
-Scaling up to 1000 resources and Octopus becomes almost impossible to maintain.
+Scaling up to 1000's of resources and Octopus becomes almost impossible to maintain via the web UI, and requires complex custom scripts.

 We know Octopus is the best tool for deploying to thousands of targets.
-We have seen runbooks allowing teams to manage that same infrastructure.
-By taking the next logical step and allowing Octopus itself to be managed though a familiar and proven paradigm, we can ensure Octopus will scale to meet enterprise requirements.
+We have seen runbooks empowering teams to manage that same infrastructure.
+By taking the next logical step and allowing Octopus itself to be managed through these proven processes, we can ensure Octopus will scale to meet enterprise requirements.

+## What is out of scope

+The proposed steps quite deliberately do not attempt to introduce any new processes or paradigms to deployment processes or runbooks.
+They are focused on automating the same interactions typically performed through the UI.

 ## The new target